-- Atorvastatin stays in the body for a longer time than Simvastatin
+- Simvastatin stays in the body for a shorter duration

 Pravastatin vs. atorvastatin

-Pravastatin and atorvastatin are both used to treat high cholesterol, however, pravastatin is metabolized in the stomach while atorvastatin is metabolized in the liver.
+Pravastatin and atorvastatin are both used to treat high cholesterol, however, pravastatin is metabolized in the stomach opposed to the liver.
 Other differences include:

-- Pravastatin might cause fewer unwanted side effects and is also safer than atorvastatin for the liver and kidneys
+- Pravastatin might cause fewer unwanted side effects and is also safer for the liver and kidneys

-- Atorvastatin is a stronger and more effective drug for most users with high cholesterol, triglycerides, and heart issues
+- Pravastatin is not as effective for most users with high cholesterol, triglycerides, and heart issues.

 Rosuvastatin vs. atorvastatin

 Rosuvastatin is another alternative to atorvastatin.
-Pfizer makes atorvastatin’s brand, Lipitor, while AstraZeneca manufactures Rosuvastatin under the brand name Crestor.
 Here is how they compare:

-- Rosuvastatin might be suitable for slightly younger children (7 years) than atorvastatin (10 years)
+- Rosuvastatin might be suitable for slightly younger ages

-- Some studies show that Rosuvastatin is slightly more effective than atorvastatin in reducing LDL cholesterol
+- Some studies show that Rosuvastatin is slightly more effective in reducing LDL cholesterol

 Talk with your doctor to determine what the best medication option is for your individual situation.